Accounting & Information Management

 Career Opportunities

-Accounting graduates have a variety of career options open to them.
+Accounting graduates have a wide range of career options open to them.
 Many begin in public accounting firms, where they build experience in tax services, financial planning, auditing, and consultation.
 Others work within a particular sector of the labor market.
 Business and industry accountants manage budgets and financial assets, identify risks, and advise decision-makers on maximizing profits.
 Government accountants maintain revenue and tax records , conduct audits, and ensure departments adhere to regulation.
 Not-for-profit accountants help those organizations track revenues and comply with tax-exemption laws.

 96%